The Classic Art of The Summit Lighthouse

 Saint Germain Kuan Yin Lady Master Nada

 The following is from Mark on Ruth Hawkins, art and artists.
-It’s fairly long but there are some very interesting comments, so we included nearly all of the excerpt.
+It’s fairly long but there are some very interesting comments, so nearly all is included in this excerpt.

 Mark Prophet from The Class of the Freeborn, La Tourelle, Colorado Springs.
 July 4, 1967: